Don’t miss these experiences in the great outdoors of New Zealand

 8. Indulge in hot springs with a view

 Multiple spa treatments await you in the Polynesian Spa in Rotorua.
 Among other ingredients to enhance your experience, the spa uses thermal mud from Rotorua and Manuka honey, a local, natural New Zealand product known for its benefits for the skin.
-Whether or not you get one of the treatments, do try the thermal pools of various degrees of heat.
+Whether or not you get one of the treatments, do try the thermal pools of varying degrees of heat.
 The reason is simple: not only will you relax, but you’ll relax in front of trees, mountains, Lake Rotorua and the sky.
 Watching the sunset from the thermal pools is a deluxe way to indulge.

 9. Create your own spa in the ocean